tum-ei-eda/SoftwareEval-Backends/README.md

 ### During Simulation

 During simulation, trigger the backends to read and process data from channel.
-Note it is the ISS's (or it's monitor's) responsebility to avoid overflow of the channel:
+NOTE: it is the ISS's (or it's monitor's) responsebility to avoid overflow of the channel:

 ```C++
 estimator_ptr->execute();